SwathiSriT/SpaceXProj/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

+## Project SETUP

+Below softwares to be downloaded in this order
+  a.
+Node
+  b.
+Typescript
+  c.
+Visual Studio Code(IDE)

+Create folder and from here give 'cmd' > enter in address bar to open command prompt.
+Give command 'code .' and enter, it opens Visual Studio Code.

+Go to Terminal(top menu in IDE) > New Terninal and fooloow below steps
+  a. command : git clone https://github.com/SwathiSriT/SpaceXProj.git
+  b.
+Get into the project folder to carry on with further steps
+     Install all packages (command: npm install)
+     Run the project locally (command : ng s -o)
+     Build project and deploy (command : ng build --prod)

+Download the "Browser Preview" from VS code extensions which helps to preview the application inside VS code.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.